telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/name_mappings.md

-#<a name="top"></a>Name mappings
+#<a name="top"></a>Name Mappings
-Name mappings is an advanced global feature of Cygnus.
+Name Mappings is an advanced global feature of Cygnus.
 It is global because it is available for all NGSI sinks.

-Name mappings allow changing the notified <b>FIWARE service</b>, <b>FIWARE service path</b>, <b>entity IDs</b>, <b>entity types</b>, <b>attribute names</b> and <b>attribute types</b>, given a mapping.
+Name Mappings allow changing the notified <b>FIWARE service</b>, <b>FIWARE service path</b>, <b>entity IDs</b>, <b>entity types</b>, <b>attribute names</b> and <b>attribute types</b>, given a mapping.
 Such a mapping is just a Json within a configuration file detailing how original naming must be replaced by alternative naming.

 ```
 {
    "serviceMappings": [
       {
-         "originalService": "frb",
+         "originalService": "myservice1",
-         "newService": "new_frb",
+         "newService": "new_myservice1",
          "servicePathMappings": [
             {
-               "originalServicePath": "/any",
+               "originalServicePath": "/myservicepath1",
-               "newServicePath": "/new_any",
+               "newServicePath": "/new_myservicepath1",
                "entityMappings": [
                   {
-                     "originalEntityId": "Room1",
+                     "originalEntityId": "myentityid1",
-                     "originalEntityType": "Room",
+                     "originalEntityType": "myentitytype1",
-                     "newEntityId": "new_room1",
+                     "newEntityId": "new_myentityid1",
-                     "newEntityType": "new_room",
+                     "newEntityType": "new_myentitytype1",
                      "attributeMappings": [
                         {
-                           "originalAttributeName": "temperature",
+                           "originalAttributeName": "myattributename1",
-                           "originalAttributeType": "centigrade",
+                           "originalAttributeType": "myattributetype1",
-                           "newAttributeName": "new_temp",
+                           "newAttributeName": "new_myattributename1",
-                           "newAttributeType": "new_cent"
+                           "newAttributeType": "new_myattributetype1"
                         },
                         ...
                      ]